coupergateway/couper/docs/website/content/2.configuration/4.block/api.md

   },
   {
     "default": "[]",
-    "description": "list of names to remove headers from the client response", "name": "remove_response_headers",
+    "description": "List of names to remove headers from the client response.", "name": "remove_response_headers",
     "type": "tuple (string)"
   },